 Genesis of the Slavic state

-The synthesis and mutual cultural exchange between conquerors and conquered can be observed in all periods storiesbut the key factor of this period was violence and the principle of “grief for the vanquished” was fully implemented.
+The synthesis and mutual cultural exchange between the conquerors and the conquered can be observed in all periods of history, but the key factor of this period was violence and the principle of “grief for the vanquished” was fully implemented.

 The victory of the Proto-Bulgarians provided them with an unconditional right to control the life and death of the conquered Slavic tribes, and the fact that the Slavs prevailed numerically did not matter.
 Otherwise, based on “symbiosis” and “coexistence,” it is difficult to explain the flight of Slavic tribes in Byzantium from the Proto-Bulgarians: “in 761-763. from Bulgaria left to 208 thousand Slavs. "

 The warrior people in the person of the khan collected tributes, moved Slavic tribes to the borders of their possessions, used the conquered as a labor force to build fortifications, in particular, during the construction of the grandiose first capital of nomads.
 So, at the site of the settlement of Pliska, a huge winter village was created with a total area of 23 sq. km, the length of the shaft was 21 km, smaller winter roads were located nearby, several other winter roads were in the territory of Malaya Scythia.

 Bulgarian runic inscription.
 City Museum of Byala.
 Bulgaria.
 Author photo